 This fully revised and extended edition provides an analysis of the problems associated with teaching students on a one-to-one basis.

-With whole chapters on different methods of giving feedback and correcting errors; teaching business English; homestay teaching and teaching children and teenagers, this handy guide covers every aspect of teaching one-to-one.
+With whole chapters on different methods of giving feedback and correcting errors; business English; homestay teaching and teaching children and teenagers, this handy guide covers every aspect of teaching one-to-one.